Shelby White, RPP Senior Planner Development Services705-739-4220 x4517Shelby.White@barrie.ca

-The City's 10-year Affordable Housing Strategy (AHS) aims to encourage, stimulate and increase the supply and range of affordable housing options to meet the needs of our residents, at all income levels and stages of life.
+The City's Affordable Housing Strategy aims to encourage, stimulate and increase the supply and range of affordable housing options to meet the needs of our residents, at all income levels and stages of life.

 The City recognizes there is a shortage of affordable housing, in particular affordable rental housing.
 Barrie is not alone in this, and the City is working on several initiatives to address this problem.

-One of the Official Plan’s goals is to have at least 10% of all new residential development be affordable housing.
+Official Plan’s goals is to have at least 10% of all new residential development be affordable housing.
 We require developers to submit an

 Planning Services to ask for community benefits.
-One of these benefits requires allocation of units or funds for affordable housing, allowing for funds to be used for affordable housing.
+One of these benefits includes allocation of units or funds for affordable housing, allowing for funds to be used for affordable housing.

 The City has been an early leader in progressively reducing the tax ratio for multi-residential units by approximately 25% annually.
 This is a significant tax-based support that encourages residential rentals in Barrie and is now being looked at as a good policy to implement throughout Ontario.